acaylor/ajs-blog/content/posts/factorio-k8s.md

 ---
-title: Factorio container game server
+title: Factorio kubernetes game server
 author: aj
 image: /images/factorio_logo.png
-draft: true
-date: 2022-03-19
+date: 2023-05-13
 categories:
   - Containers
 tags:
   - containers
-  - docker
+  - kubernetes
   - factorio

 ---

+In a [previous post][1] I deployed a factorio game server using docker.
+The same image can be deployed onto kubernetes.

 ## Installing factorio on Kubernetes

-Originally, this post only had steps to install factorio with docker.
-If you have a suitable k8s platform, proceed.
-If you are not familiar with Kubernetes, see [a post on the topic][].

 #### Requirements

-In order to proceed, you must have a k8s platform, the `kubectl` command line utility, and a persistent storage volume.
+In order to proceed, you must have a k8s platform, the `kubectl` command line utility, and a persistent provider.
+If you are not familiar with kubernetes, check out a [previous post][2] to get started.

+### Deployment to k8s

+In order to deploy factorio onto a kubernetes cluster, the deployment needs to be configured in `YAML` format document.

 ### factorio manifests

-In order to deploy factorio onto a kubernetes cluster, the deployment needs to be configured in `YAML` format document.

 #### factorio-pvc.yaml

-This file will request persistent storage for the wiki container(s).
+This file will request persistent storage for the container(s).
 This will utilize the `longhorn` storage provider.
-For more information, see [a previous post][] on the topic.
+For more information, see [a previous post][3] on the topic.

 ```yaml
 apiVersion: v1